slusarczyk41/wyborcza_articles/README.md

 I split it into four important files, endpoint (data is received and returned), cleaner (basic cleaning), features (calculate features), models (calculate predictions)

 #### 5. Write chrome extension
 The last thing needed for the project to be considered completed - easy user interface.
-While writing that it works locally, I added it to chrome store and it has to be validated.
-It is inside
+It's got validated and is available in [chrome shop](https://chrome.google.com/webstore/detail/nmlllldkfdfjloidhgeokmoialclnfnl/publish-accepted?authuser=0&hl=pl)

 > /extension

-directory, data scrapping and sending a request is inside content.js file.
+The whole process, data scrapping and sending a request is inside content.js file.

 #### 6. Further steps